sbarabe/SBK_PROTONPACK_CORE/README.md

 ## Features

+Features included:
+ *    - DFPlayer mini sound board.
+ *    - Wand BAR GRAPH : up to 28 segments (configurable) controlled by MAX72xx or HT16K33 drivers
+ *    - Vents, indicators, powercell and cylcotron are WS2812 led type: there is one defined chain
+ *      for the wand (wandLeds), and one chain for the pack (packLeds).
+ *    - WS2812 LEDs positions can be set in their header section.
+ *    - LEDs animations are defined in object functions.
+Class objects and functions are in separated
+ *      files to keep the main sketch as short as possible.
+ *    - There is an option for volume potentiometer that uses software volume control with the audio player :
+ *      you can ignore it : the volume will be the one declare in the AUDIO PLAYER configuration section.
+ *    - There is the following regular switches and buttons :
+ *         Startup switch :     Power on/shutting down the pack by calling starting up / shutting down sequence.
+ *         Charging switch :    Safety ON means non shooting, Safety OFF means shooting possible
+ *         Theme switch :       for playing themes song instead of the regular pack function.
+ *         Fire button :        It does what it says...
+It also skips to next themes in themes playing mode.
+ *         Fire2 button :       Same as fire button but play previous themes in themes playing mode.
+ *    - Other options : smoke module and rumble module

 - ### Simple to use

   Controlling NeoPixels “from scratch” is quite a challenge, so we provide a library letting you focus on the fun and interesting bits.